Programmable Logic Controller Projects and Services

-To eliminate high power consumption that arose from the use of relays to control manufacturing processes.
-It consists of a programmed microprocessor whose program is written on a computer and later downloaded via a cable to the PLC.
+To eliminate high power consumption issues that arose from using relays to control manufacturing processes.
+It consists of a programmed microprocessor written on a computer and later downloaded via a cable to the PLC.

 PLC hardware components include:

 - CPU: To prevent conflicts and perform functions like arithmetic operations and logic operations, regularly check PLC.

 - Memory: system ROM permanently stores fixed data used by the CPU while RAM stores the input and output device information, timer values, counters, and other internal devices.

 - O/P section: This section gives output control over devices like pumps, solenoids, lights, and motors.

 - I/O section: an input section that tracks field devices like switches and sensors.

 - Power supply: though most PLCs work at 24 VDC or 220VAC, some have isolated power supplies.